I've been thoroughly happy to be with you, and I so appreciate it.

 And that will be it.

-There will be no Republican voice there to say, yeah, uh, Mr. President, lovely answer, except here's why socialized medicine is bad.
+There will be no Republican voice there to say, yeah, Mr. President, lovely answer, except here's why socialized medicine is bad.

 Yeah, Mr. President, lovely glib answer, but here's why the ridiculous amount of spending to do this is reckless and irresponsible.

-Because this is ABC whoring itself out to this White House.
+No one, no one will be there to say that, because this is ABC whoring itself out to this White House.

 It is as disgusting as anything.